DATE: Wednesday, 5.09.2018

 LOCATION: Stara Zajezdnia Kraków by DeSilva, Św.
 Wawrzyńca 12 Str.

 Stara Zajezdnia Kraków by DeSilva - situated in the heart of Kazimierz Jewish District - is a place that combines history with modernity.
 The building features a beer hall with a mini brewery, a restaurant and a yard.

-Stara Zajezdnia Kraków by DeSilva was established in 1913 as a tram depot along with the introduction of a broad-gauge tram line in Krakow.
+Stara Zajezdnia Kraków by DeSilva was established in 1913 as a tram depot along with the introduction of broad-gauge tram lines in Krakow.
 Stara Zajezdnia was the second facility of this type at the time.
-The first one was a sixtrack hall built nearby to house a narrow-gauge track, which is currently a home to the Museum of Municipal Engineering.
-It stopped functioning as a depot in the early 1960s when trams were removed and a gradual deterioration lead to its closure in 2007.
+The first one was a six-track hall built nearby to house a narrow-gauge track, which is currently home to the Museum of Municipal Engineering.
+It ceased functioning as a depot in the early 1960s when trams were removed and gradual deterioration led to its closure in 2007.

 The renovated building of Stara Zajezdnia is a unique facility.
-The hall is an example of wooden framework architecture with brick filling, very rare in Cracow, commonly called the “Prussian wall”.
-The hall front is decorated with a picturesque top bearing a clock with Art Nouveau finish.
-The Main Hall belongs to an architectural and construction complex, which is under legal protection - entered into the register of monuments in 1985 and the World Cultural and Natural Heritage List UNESCO, and known as a historical monument.
+The hall is an example of wooden framework architecture with brick filling, very rare in Krakow, commonly called “Prussian wall”.
+The hall front is decorated with a picturesque top bearing an Art Nouveau clock.
+The Main Hall belongs to an architectural and construction complex which is under legal protection – entered into the register of monuments in 1985 and the World Cultural and Natural Heritage List UNESCO – and recognised as a historical monument.